Alexander-Suen/alexander-suen.github.io/README.md

 - [Contact Information](#contact-information)

 ## About Me
-I am Alexander Suen, a passionate and dedicated individual pursuing my academic journey in [insert your field or program of study].
+I am Minghao Sun (Matthew), a passionate and dedicated individual pursuing my academic journey in [insert your field or program of study].
 I am deeply interested in [mention your areas of interest or specialization].
 With a strong foundation in [include relevant skills or knowledge], I aim to contribute to the advancement of knowledge in my field.

 ## Education
 - [Insert your degree and major] - [Insert University Name], [Insert year of completion]